 Cornell University is a wonderful choice for students pursuing an Agricultural Economics & Business degree.
 Graduates of the Agricultural Business program make around $50,977 in their early career salary, and $98,511 in their mid-career salary.
 With more than 20,000 students, this institution is one of the biggest schools in the country.

-General biology is the most well-attended program at Cornell University.
 With its low price and its excellent academic programs, Cornell University is a fantastic bargain, earning a position of #45 in New York.
+Roughly 45.0% of students submit ACT scores, with the typical score being in the 32 range.
 The scorecard offers a fantastic summary of Cornell University.

 It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Agricultural Economics & Business as a major.
 After getting their bachelor's degree, Agricultural Business students generally make an average of $42,572 in the first five years of their career.
 Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.